-This makes for an engaging post which will provide an auto preview of the promoted video when shared.
+This makes for an engaging post that will provide an auto preview of the promoted video when shared.
 You could also embed your videos into guest posts if you write for other sites or embed them into your Slideshare presentations.

 Sending your Facebook Live videos via email to your opted in subscribers is a great idea.
 Doing this will get them to visit your fan page, encourage them to get involved in discussions and perhaps even make a purchase depending on your video content.

-Depending on your email provider, you can do one of the following:
+Depending on your email provider, you can …

-TIP: If you’re serious about embedding your Facebook Live videos into your blog posts then why not check out the plugin Simple Social Press.
+If you’re serious about embedding your Facebook Live videos into your blog posts then why not check out the plugin Simple Social Press.
 This cool plugin allows you to embed the video AND the live comments feed into your blog.
 Users can comment and interact live making it a really engaging experience.

 If you’re using Facebook Live as part of your marketing strategy, then you need to get serious about analyzing the results.
 Facebook lets you analyze the minutes viewed, the number of unique viewers, and the 10-second views and the number of fans who watched the whole video.
-As usual you can also access the number of people reached, reactions, shares and comments.
+As usual, you can also access the number of people reached, reactions, shares, and comments.

 To access your Facebook analytics, simply;